Advertisment

 The famous match at Eden Garden where India won after following on.
 Image- FPJ

-Cricket is the only game to have the rule of "second chance" as the test cricket rules are somehow made related to the test of life.
+Cricket is the only game to have the rule of "second chance" as the test cricket rules are somehow related to the test of life.
 The team that gets the upper hand on the match, asks the team to follow on and keep batting.
-This somehow also gives chance to the team to make a come back as well.
+This somehow also gives chance to the team to make a comeback as well.

 7. Obstructing the Field

 Obstructing the field means the situation when the playing ball is being returned to any fielder by the batsman.
-Leonard Hutton of England is the first batsman who was dismissed for obstructing the field against South Arica in August 1951.
+Leonard Hutton of England was the first batsman who was dismissed for obstructing the field against South Africa in August 1951.

 8. Mankad